Meet the new 'renewable superpowers'-nations that boss the materials used for wind and solar

 Chile also has, by far, the largest reserves of lithium, ahead of China, Argentina and Australia.
 Factoring in lower-grade "resources" – which can't yet be extracted – bumps Bolivia and the US onto the list.
 Finally, rare earth resources are greatest in China, Russia, Brazil – and Vietnam.

 Of all the fossil fuel producing countries, it is the US, China, Russia and Canada that could most easily transition to green energy resources.
-In fact it is ironic that the US, perhaps the country most politically resistant to change, might be the least affected as far as are concerned.
+In fact it is ironic that the US, perhaps the country most politically resistant to change, might be the least affected as far as raw materials are concerned.
 But it is important to note that a completely new set of countries will also find their natural resources are in high demand.

-there is a significant difference between and the chemical elements needed for green energy.
+there is a significant difference between fossil fuels and the chemical elements needed for green energy.
 Oil and gas are consumable commodities.
 Once a natural gas power station is built, it must have a continuous supply of gas or it stops generating.
 Similarly, petrol-powered cars require a continued supply of crude oil to keep running.

 In contrast, once a wind farm is built, electricity generation is only dependent on the wind (which won't stop blowing any time soon) and there is no continuous need for neodymium for the magnets or copper for the generator windings.
 In other words solar, wind, and wave power require a one-off purchase in order to ensure long-term secure energy generation.